dylanelliott27/vnstat-cronscheduler/README.md

 Once the bandwith amount is half of the limit, an email is sent to inform of the amount.

+This app uses node-cron for the scheduling and nodemailer for sending the emails

 ### How to use
 Require the module file, then instantiate an instance of the outboundtrafficmonitor object with the options as per the specification below.